 Courses are persued through a combination of a on-campus, online, extension, conference and directed study courses.
-The program is designed to give students maximum flexibility in progressing through the degree while also strategically offering instruction in the format best suited for effective educational training--serving both the distance and local students.
+The program is designed to give students maximum flexibility in progressing through the degree while also strategically offering instruction in the format best suited for effective educational training--serving both distance and local students.
 With these available formats, the entire degree may be earned without relocating to Southern California, although local students may experience additional mentoring because of their proximity to campus.

-Evening courses are designed to serve especially residents of the greater Los Angeles area or others who are able to move to the area.
+Weekly courses are designed to serve especially residents of the greater Los Angeles area or others who are able to move to the area.
 Courses are held at night, Mondays through Thursdays, allowing students to continue to work in their present occupations and ministries while completing their degree program.

 Online courses are offered throughout the year through the College's internet-based learning management system called "Joule."
 The student views lectures online and is guided through class discussions and coursework by an online instructor.
 Weekly schedules are flexible but students make progress together through course content over the duration of the term.

 Extension courses are offered in connection with long term or short term travel study in Bible lands.
 These courses serve to build the student's exegetical base and knoledge of the Scripture.
 More information about these courses can be found here.

 Conference courses unite students of Biblical Counseling with the leaders of the field through preparation for and an exclusive experience at key annual conferences of Biblical Counseling practicioners and teachers.

 Courses guided by an advisor involve practical mentorship and close supervision via internet, phone, personal meetings (if local), and email with a member of the faculty.